flame4343/Meta-PETA/README.md

 * learn2learn=0.2.1

 ## Datasets
-* **ETA**: It is a real-world dataset trajectory dataset, sampled from the Navinfo Maps in Beijing, China.
+* **ETA**: It is a real-world trajectory dataset sampled from the Navinfo Maps in China.
+* For the full datasets of Meta-PETA, please feel free to contact fengzebang8336@navinfo.com

 ### Train and test